Carrington Park - Enviro-scape Master Plan

 The biggest design problem is that the playground splits the rest of the park into two less usable spaces.
 The council should invest in moving the playground, stream roller, some picnic tables and perhaps basketball to one end.
 Fence that off and leave the larger part for dogs and kids with footballs.
 In my experience, they don't mind the dogs (as long as we pick up after them (the dogs, that is)).

-C# over 6 years ago
+C# about 7 years ago

 I am frustrated that a local park is being advertised to out of area dog owners putting more strain on local facilities.
 My children have regularly used this park growing up but as they are getting older they would have loved to make more use of the basketball court but after a number of mishaps with dogs who were not supervised by their owners they won't return.